youjob13/growth/docker/docker-engine.md

 ## runc

-runcs one of the low-level runtime implementation of the OCI runtime-spec and expects to start containers from OCI-compliant bundles.
+runc one of the low-level runtime implementation of the OCI runtime-spec and expects to start containers from OCI-compliant bundles. runc is responsible for comunication with host kernel (Linux kernel) to create a process for the container, create namespaces, cgroups, mount file system.